gugim-PS/DEM_1d/README.md

 $$  {F} = {ma}  $$

-no considered interaction with wall & particle, friction, rotational motion
+No considered interaction with wall & particle, friction, rotational motion

 ## Reference
 Cundall, Peter A., and Otto DL Strack.
 "A discrete numerical model for granular assemblies." geotechnique 29.1 (1979): 47-65.